-International network will deploy billions of public and private sector dollars into global clean energy markets, accelerating clean energy deployment around the world
+International network will deploy billions of public and private sector dollars into global clean energy markets.
+That’s accelerating clean energy deployment around the world.

-Governor Andrew M. Cuomo announced New York will participate in the U.S. Department of Energy’s Solar Ready Vets training program, which will provide military personnel stationed at Fort Drum, NY with technical skills to obtain jobs in the growing solar industry after they transition from active service.
-This is the first Solar Ready Vets training cohort in New York, and just the eighth offered at military installations in the U.S. The inaugural New York-based class under the program began on January 11.
+Governor Andrew M. Cuomo announced New York will participate in the U.S. Department of Energy’s Solar Ready Vets training program.
+All which will provide military personnel stationed at Fort Drum, NY.
+That’s with technical skills to obtain jobs in the growing solar industry.
+All after they transition from active service.
+This is the first Solar Ready Vets training cohort in New York.
+For that just the eighth offered at military installations in the U.S. The inaugural New York-based class under the program began on January 11.

-The Fort Drum program was created through collaboration among the New York State Energy Research and Development Authority, U.S. Department of Energy, Fort Drum, SUNY Canton and solar installation companies.
-Instructors from SUNY Canton will teach five-week classes focusing on technical training in solar skills, including hands-on labs.
-In addition, the program will facilitate job placement with New York solar PV companies for the trained transitioning military personnel.
-Nearly 3,600 service members transition from Fort Drum each year, and this new program will be available to assist them in their transition to civilian life.
+The Fort Drum program was created through collaboration among the New York State Energy Research and Development Authority.
+Also U.S. Department of Energy, Fort Drum, SUNY Canton and solar installation companies.
+Instructors from SUNY Canton will teach five-week classes focusing on technical training in solar skills.
+That’s including hands-on labs.
+In addition, the program will facilitate job placement with New York solar PV companies.
+All for the trained transitioning military personnel.
+Nearly 3,600 service members transition from Fort Drum each year.
+So this new program will be available to assist them in their transition to civilian life.

 NYSERDA provided support for the program startup costs, including curriculum development and training for the first 125 veterans to participate through five cohorts of 25.
 There is no cost for Fort Drum personnel to participate in these first cohorts.
 Service members may use GI Bill benefits to cover the cost of training after this.